Pengrey/SRC/SRC/Project 1/Report.md

 set zone-policy zone INSIDE from DMZ firewall name ESTABLISHED
 ```

+As it stands, devices in the DMZ may not initiate connections to either Inside or Outside zones, but can receive connections from either, given they're in an approved protocol/port as detailed in the Restricted ACL.
+Traffic is allowed to the outside of the DMZ after the connection has been initiated from outside.

+Devices in the Inside zone can send and receive Restricted traffic from either DMZ and Outside.

+Devices in the Outside zone (Internet) can initiate connections with the DMZ but not with the Inside zone, also under the Restricted ACL.
+After a connection is established from Inside, traffic may flow Outside -> Inside.

 #### Rate Limiting
-To better mitigate possible DDoS attacks a rate-limiting traffic policy to shape the outbound traffic on the ethernet interface eth4 was applied.
+To better mitigate possible DDoS attacks, a rate-limiting traffic policy to shape the outbound traffic on the eth4 interface was applied.
 The rate limit is set to 10 Mbps and was configured as follows:
 ```sql
 # Rate limiting
 set traffic-policy shaper RATE-LIMIT-10Mbps bandwidth 10mbit